atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

 TUESDAY-
 GHOSTS-
 -ghost faces different directions-DONE
--ghost can see
+-ghost can see-DONE
--ghost can move/ and see
+-ghost can move/ and see- THIS WILL NOW COME LAST

 -as above but with columns
 LEVELLOADER-